Philip Goldson: Personal life

 Goldson married Hadie Jones on April 28, 1954, the same day as his first election.
-Together they had five children: Phillip, Dale, Adrian, Karen-Anne, and Ann Margaret.
+Together they had five children: Phillip, Dale, Adrian, Karen-Anne, Ann Margaret.
 Goldson had glaucoma and was blind after 1978.
 In 1986 he was elected president of the Caribbean Association of the Disabled.

 In early 1972, Mr. Goldson went to London to study law, and Mrs. Goldson took their children to New York City.
 When Mr. Goldson returned to Belize in the summer of 1974, Mrs. Goldson and their children remained in New York.
 Mr. Goldson began pursuing a law degree in 1974 at the age of 51.
 He was eventually admitted to Lincoln's Inn in London.

 Thereafter, Ms. Emma Boiton entered Mr. Goldson's life and would be considered his life partner and his "Political wife" and were together for over 25 years.
 The union produced a daughter, Florence.
 Mr. Philip's faithful companion was Ms. Boiton and they raised their daughter, Florence and two other children from Ms. Boiton's previous relationships together.
 Mrs. Hadie Goldson and Mr. Goldson resumed a life together in Belmopan some years before he died.